The World-Mind Hypothesis

 - Victims to predation fell at the circumference and not at the center of the herd

 Ergo: at the heart of a herd the living was good.
-At first, man probably traveled with the herd, but at some point he must have began to try to control it.
+At first, man probably traveled with the herd, but at some point he must have begun to try to control it.
 Some herds must have been easier to manipulate than others, and at some point we may imagine that a select group of strong young men were sent to the perimeter, while women, children and elders remained in the safe center.

-These strong men must have figured out that willingly sacrificing animals from the flock to predators kept unforeseen attacks and thus chaos and stampedes to a minimum, and that in turn led to a symbiotic relationship with the most susceptible of wolves and felidae, which in turn led to the genesis of dogs and cats.
+These strong men must have figured out that willingly sacrificing animals from the flock to predators kept unforeseen attacks and thus chaos and stampedes to a minimum, and that in turn led to a symbiotic relationship with the most susceptible of wolves and felids, which in turn led to the genesis of dogs and cats.
 The obvious next step was the building of fences to keep the herd captured, and the building of houses within the herd.

 Feces may have a bad rap in our hygienic world, but at the economic level a steamy, nitrogen and energy rich, seed-carrying cow-flop is a true godsend.
 The resources that a company such as Microsoft takes in serve mainly to keep the company going, whereas producing products is a mere pleasant side effect.
 Still, if a herd of wildebeests would graze a savannah clear without submitting manure in return, the savannah and hence the herds would disappear within a season.